ilCleme/payum-tinkl/README.md

     ->getPayum();

 ```
-The expiry time of the Tinkl payment page can also be configured, simply enter it in the payment details, in this way:
+The expiry time of the tinkl.it payment page can also be configured, simply enter it in the payment details, in this way:
-Every other parameters used by Tinkl will be calculated by the gateway itself.
+Every other parameters used by tinkl.it API  will be calculated by the gateway itself.
 ```php
 <?php
 // prepare.php